Hyperion-BT/helios-book/src/helios_builtins/time_types.md

 ---

+The `Duration` type represents as you've probably guessed a duration of time.
 `Time` can be thought of as a vector quantity with direction, while `Duration` is a scalar quantity only having magnitude.

 ### Associated Functions